One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Go To Comuna 13

-This neighborhood was once the most dangerous neighboorhood in the most dangerous city in the world.
+This neighborhood was once the most dangerous neighborhood in the most dangerous city in the world.
 Over the past 10 years, Comuna 13 has undergone a massive transformation and what was once a place for narco-trafficking and murder is now a place where you can feel safe and welcomed.
 Tourists wouldn’t dare to go into Comuna 13 just a few years back but now you can take one of the many tours offered.
 One of the tours is the “narco tour” but this one is for the most part very disrespectful to locals.
 Try the graffiti tour where one of the locals will explain the history and the messages behind the wall art.

 Comuna 13, Medellin